CarlettoAA/Classification-of-clients-by-default-payments-probability/README.md

 No parametres optimization.

 Every info you need about the dataset is present on the previous link.
-ML algorithms used are PCA, 2 different SVMs, MLP. performance metrics used are **Accuracy, Recall, F1, Precision**.
+ML algorithms used are PCA, 2 different SVMs, MLP.
+Performance metrics used are **Accuracy, Recall, F1, Precision**.